puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/authentication.md

 ## Users in Kubernetes

-All Kubernetes clusters have two categories of users: service accounts managed by Kubernetes, and normal users.
+All Kubernetes clusters have two categories of users: service accounts managed by Kubernetes, and standard users.

-It is assumed that a cluster-independent service manages normal users in the following ways:
+It is assumed that a cluster-independent service manages users in the following ways:

 - an administrator distributing private keys
 - a user store like Keystone or Google Accounts
 - a file with a list of usernames and passwords

-In this regard, _Kubernetes does not have objects which represent normal user accounts._
+In this regard, _Kubernetes does not have objects which represent user accounts._
-Normal users cannot be added to a cluster through an API call.
+Users cannot be added to a cluster through an API call.

-Even though a normal user cannot be added via an API call, any user that presents a valid certificate signed by the cluster's certificate authority (CA) is considered authenticated.
+Even though a typical user cannot be added via an API call, any user that presents a valid certificate signed by the cluster's certificate authority (CA) is considered authenticated.
 In this configuration, Kubernetes determines the username from the common name field in the 'subject' of the cert (e.g., "/CN=bob").
 From there, the role based access control (RBAC) sub-system would determine whether the user is authorized to perform a specific operation on a resource.
-For more details, refer to the normal users topic in [certificate request](/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user) for more details about this.
+For more details, refer to the users topic in [certificate request](/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user) for more details about this.